Updated May 19, 2020

 Colorado class 5 felony child abuse penalties include:

 Other than as set forth above, child abuse that does not result in death or serious bodily injury is a Colorado misdemeanor.

-If you acted knowingly or recklessly, Colorado misdemeanor child abuse penalties can include:
+If you acted knowingly or recklessly, Colorado misdemeanor minor abuse penalties can include:

 - 3-18 months in jail, and/or